Reading time: 15 minutes

 Here are two quotes from the book:

-The only downside to Uninvited is that it may not be for everyone.
-Some readers may find the religious and God-focused aspect of the book too heavy-handed, while others may not relate to the stories in the book.
+The only downside to Uninvited is that some readers may find the religious and God-focused aspect of the book too heavy-handed, while others may not relate to the stories in the book.

 7. Our Epidemic of Loneliness and Isolation: The U.S. Surgeon General’s Advisory